ericdke/apero-docs/FAQ.md

 ### User by keywords

-Enter keyword(s) to search for a user in their comeplete name or their description.
+Enter keyword(s) to search for a user in their complete name or their description.

 ### Chat with user